Teacher: A. Protopappas

-Our 10-week Salon Series (a true Pilates of the Mind!) will take place online this fall, starting the week of October 15 and ending the week of December 18.
+Our 7-week Salon Series (a true Pilates of the Mind!) will take place online this spring, starting May 6 and ending on June 18.
 It will focus on the following theme:

 Identity & Justice: Who are We as a Nation, and What Makes a Nation?

 The crisis of Covid-19 sent global shock waves across nations that fundamentally altered and redefined the meaning of health, safety and freedom.
 By laying bare unresolved injuries from the past and exposing major fault lines in national solidarity and social cohesiveness, the rippling effects of Covid-19 have intensified national conversations about: national identity, freedom of speech, and symbols of public remembrance; the contested role of governments and the rule of law; the meaning of protection through law enforcement, the use of force and digital surveillance as well as the role of social contracts to address and counter disenfranchisement.

 Using the lenses of freedom of expression, electoral systems, racial, gender and socio-economic identities, and criminal justice to name a few, we will leverage cross-cultural comparisons as effective protocols to carve “safe and brave space” and trace how varying responses to the virus have revealed different conceptions of nation and governance.

 Class materials will include an interdisciplinary selection of hot-off-the press publications, films and documentaries as well as essential literary, artistic and scholarly references.

 - Law enforcement versus the rule of law: How to tame violence in America?